-The upper two circuits of the diagram illustrate floating signal source connections.
-(A floating signal source is a voltage source that has no connection with earth ground; the signal is not referenced to the third wire on a 3-wire AC line outlet.)
-Floating signal sources require the addition of resistors to provide a bias current return.
-You can determine the value of the bias return resistors ( $R_b$ ) from the value of the source resistance ( $R_s$ ), using the following relationships:
+The upper two circuits of the diagram require the addition of resistors to provide a bias-current return.
+You can determine the value of the bias return resistors (R_b) from the value of the source resistance (R_s) , using the following relationships:

-- When Rs is greater than 100Ω, use the connections in the upper circuit.
-The resistance of each of the two bias return resistors must equal 2000 Rs. - When $R_s$ is less than 100 $\Omega$ , use the connections in the middle circuit.
-The resistance of the bias return resistor must be greater than 1000 $R_s$ .
+• When R_s is greater than 100Ω , use the connections in the upper circuit.
+The resistance of each of the two bias return resistors must equal $2000 R_s$.